 The proposed development will result in a generally positive alteration to the existing brownfield site in terms of the provision of residential units to serve the growing residential population of the city in accordance with the objectives of Dublin City Council's Development Plan.
 Positive impacts on population and human health will include health benefits associated with the provision of a significant quantity of open space, pedestrian and cyclist accessibility to the site, including the provisions of connections from the development to Santry Demesne Park, a highly permeable layout which connects the site to existing development to the south and delivers the objectives of the CDP.
-The provision of 5 no. commercial / retail units on site, as well as a community use unit and residential amenity unit, enhances the quality of the development and helps to create sustainable communities.
+The provision of 4 no. commercial / retail uses and a medical suite / GP practice unit on site, as well as a community use unit and residential amenity unit, enhances the quality of the development and helps to create sustainable communities.